opsdis/aci-exporter/README.md

 [![published](https://static.production.devnetcloud.com/codeexchange/assets/images/devnet-published.svg)](https://developer.cisco.com/codeexchange/github/repo/opsdis/aci-exporter)

 # Overview
-The aci-exporter provide metrics from a Cisco ACI fabric by using the ACI Rest API against ACPI controller(s).
+The aci-exporter provide metrics from a Cisco ACI fabric by using the ACI Rest API against APIC controller(s).
 The exporter also have the capability to directly scrape individual splines and leafs using the aci-exporter inbuilt http based service discovery.
 Doing direct spine and leaf queries is typical useful in very large fabrics, where doing all api calls through the apic can put a high load on the apic and result in high response time.